ijardillier/netclient-elastic/Readme.md

 See [Serilog documentation](https://github.com/serilog/serilog/wiki) for all information.

 In some case, you don't want a field from a complex object to be stored in you logs (for example, a password in a login command) or you may want to store the field with another name in your logs.
-You can use the NuGet [Destructurama.Attributed](https://github.com/destructurama/attributed) for this use case.
+You can use the NuGet [Destructurama.Attributed](https://github.com/destructurama/attributed) for these use cases.

-Add the NuGet in you csproj:
+Add the NuGet in your csproj:

     <PackageReference Include="Destructurama.Attributed" Version="3.0.0" />